zenko93/twino-fe-homework/README.md

 ```yarn install & yarn start```
 ```npm install & npm start```

-Data will be served on [http://localhost:3001/suitability](http://localhost:3001/suitability) in json formart
+Data will be served on [http://localhost:3001/suitability](http://localhost:3001/suitability) in json format

 Mockups could be found in task folder: question.png - with basic question